Tylosaurus: Jaws and teeth

-The marginal dentition of most species is adapted for cutting large marine vertebrates, while those in T. ivoensis and T. gaudryi appear more optimized for piercing or smashing prey, and T. "borealis" in both piercing and cutting.
+The marginal dentition of most species is adapted for cutting large marine vertebrates, while those in T. ivoensis appear more optimized for smashing prey, and T. "borealis" for both piercing and cutting.
 Marginal teeth are triangular with a slight recurve towards the back of the jaws so that the lingual (tongue-facing) side forms a U-shaped curve.
 From top view, they are compressed at the lingual and labial (lip-facing) sides to form an oval-like shape.
 Teeth of immature T. proriger are initially compressed, but become conical in adulthood.
-Carinae (cutting edges) are finely serrated with small denticles except in juvenile T. nepaeolicus.
-In T. pembinensis, they are faint.
+Carinae (cutting edges) are finely serrated with small denticles in T. rex and sometimes T. proriger, which appear similar to those in Prognathodon and Mosasaurus though not as developed as in theropod dinosaurs or living monitors, and smooth in T. nepaeolicus (Note: Serrations are reported as a trait for T. nepaeolicus by Jiménez-Huidobro et al. (2016), but not found by Zietlow et al. (2026)) and T. kansasensis.
 The teeth generally have both anterior and posterior carinae, but some anterior teeth may have only anterior carinae.
-The placement of carinae, if paired, is not always equal; in at least T. proriger, T. ivoensis, T. gaudryi, and T. pembinensis, they are positioned such that the surface area of the tooth's lingual side is greater than the labial side.
-Both sides are always balanced in area in T. bernardi.
+The placement of carinae, if paired, is not always equal; in at least T. proriger and T. ivoensis, they are positioned such that the surface area of the tooth's lingual side is greater than the labial side.
 The enamel surface is lined with thin fine ridges called striations that run vertically from the tooth's base.
 The surface is also either smooth or faintly faceted, in which it is flattened into multiple sides to form a prism-like geometry.